Most sports injuries are from either injury or overuse of muscles or joints. Most

 to the tendons that bend the wrist toward the palm.

 Lumbar strain.
 A lumbar strain is an injury to the lower back.
 This causes damaged tendons and muscles that spasm and feel sore.
 Trauma of great force can injure the tendons and muscles in the lower back.
-Pushing and pulling sports such as weightlifting or football can can lead to a lumbar strain.
+Pushing and pulling sports, such as weightlifting or football, can lead to a lumbar strain.
 Sports that need sudden twisting of the lower back, such as basketball, baseball, and golf, can also lead to this injury.

-of the patellar tendon, which connects the kneecap to shin bone (tibia).
+of the patellar tendon, which connects the kneecap to the shin bone (tibia).
 The condition may be caused by overuse of the knee joint, such as frequent jumping on hard surfaces. (patella) doesn't move well in the groove of the thighbone (femur).
 Runner's knee may be caused by a structural defect, or a certain way of walking or running.